- Home

-A physical combination of two or more substances that are not chemically bonded, retain their individual properties, exist in variable proportions, and can be separated by physical means such as filtration, distillation, or evaporation.
+A physical combination of two or more substances that are not chemically bonded, retain their individual properties, exist in variable proportions, and can be separated.
 Most real-world materials are mixtures, not pure substances.

 This concept is covered in depth in our key chemistry definitions explained, with worked examples, practice problems, and common mistakes.